 Besides Martinair Sindy Otto Simon made another Sindy doll for the dutch market, the so called Volendam Sindy.
 This doll is very rare and I'm very happy that Patricia Ruiter provided me photos of her doll for this blog.
 Because she is so hart to find, they probably didnt made her for a long period.
 It is unknown when exactly she was released, but must have been between 1975 and 1978.

 Volendam Sindy was a souvenir doll.
-She was wearing the traditional costume of Volendam, a touristic hotspot in the Netherlands and was sold only there.
+She was wearing the traditional costume of Volendam, a touristic hotspot in the Netherlands.

 Comparison photos between the Standart Gauntlet Fleur, Gauntlet Fleur with lashes, Martinair Sindy second version and rare Volendam Sindy.
 The body of all these dolls is exactly the same.